 I didn't get an offer.
 Why didn't I get in?

-Please refer to the 2017 clearly-in ranks for information about the entry standard required for Year 12 applicants in this intake period (noting that some courses, including the Bachelor of Biomedicine, imposed a higher entry standard for Round 2 offers than Round 1).
+Please refer to the Clearly-in ranks for information about the entry standard required for Year 12 applicants in this intake period.
 In addition to the ATAR requirement, you must also have satisfied the course prerequisites to receive an offer.
 For more information about course prerequisites, refer to Course Search.